 As mentioned earlier, DyCA, our proposed Dynamic Content Adapter, has been designed to augment the existing servers to serve dynamic content efficiently.
-In the clientproxy-server model it sits on the front-end of the server and can then take existing Web content that is requested from the server and process it to serve the dynamic content instead.
+In the client-proxy-server model it sits on the front-end of the server and can then take existing Web content that is requested from the server and process it to serve the dynamic content instead.
 So when the original content changes, DyCA will regenerate its fragment-enabled content.
 This allows it to be deployed anywhere from the same location as the actual Web server or to the ISP level.
-As shown in Figure 3, DyCA is actually split up into 2 separate but very important parts, the Dynamic Content Generator module, and the Dynamic Content Delivery module.
+As shown in Figure 4, DyCA is actually split up into two separate but very important parts, the fragment generator module (the second rectangular box), and the content delivery module (the first rectangular box).
 The generator module deals with taking the existing dynamic content and converting it into fragmented content.
-The delivery module can then take the dynamic Web pages generated by the earlier module, and serve them to the client appropriately.x These two modules together let us take an existing static Web site and easily change it into a fragment-based dynamic Web site, that can be cached properly.
+The delivery module can then take the dynamic Web pages generated by the earlier module, and serve them to the client appropriately.
+These two modules together let us take an existing static Web site and easily change it into a fragment-based dynamic Web site, that can be cached properly.
+The arrow lines in the figure show the flow of content processing in DyCA.
+Note that the cache component located between the fragment generator and content delivery is used to implement server-side fragment caching, as exploited in several previous work [12, 49].